 Botulinum toxin treatments account for approximately 40% of all non-surgical cosmetic procedures in the UK, with an estimated 900,000 treatments performed annually.
 The market continues to grow at 8–10% per year, driven by increasing social acceptance, younger patients entering the market (preventative "baby Botox"), and the expanding male aesthetics segment.

 The average anti-wrinkle patient returns every 3–4 months, creating a highly predictable recurring revenue stream.
-A single patient generating £250 per visit, four times per year, represents £1,000 in annual revenue — and the best clinics retain patients for 5–10 years.
+A single patient generating £250–£380 per visit, four times per year, represents £1,000–£1,500 in annual revenue — and established clinics routinely retain loyal patients for five to ten years.
+The compounding effect of a strong patient retention system is extraordinary: 200 active rebooking patients can sustain a six-figure revenue base before a single new patient enquiry arrives.

 For the full regulatory landscape, see our CQC registration guide and compliance checklist.